Passive Voice ESL Games, Activities and Worksheets

 ESL Passive Voice Game - Grammar and Speaking: Forming Sentences from Prompts - Pair Work - Upper-intermediate (B2) - 30 minutes

 In this free passive voice game, students play Battleships using the past, present and future passive.
 First, students mark four ships on their grid.
 Students then play a game of battleships using the passive voice in eight tenses.
 The aim of the game is to be the first student to find and destroy all their partner's ships.
-Students take it in turns to choose a square on their partner's grid.
+Students take turns choosing a square on their partner's grid.
 However, instead of giving a grid reference to find a ship, the student makes a passive sentence according to the active sentence and tense shown on each axis.
 The other student listens to the sentence, looks at their grid, and says whether it is a hit or miss.
 The first student to sink all their partner's ships wins the game.

 Passive Voice Battleships Preview